Falcons-Creative-Group/bump-version/README.md

 ### `tag-format`

-**Required** The tag format string that may contain placeholders for 'year', 'month', and 'rev'.
-Example: `v${year}.${month}-sg.tk-config-default2.1.4.5.${rev}`
+Optional.
+The tag format string that may contain placeholders for dynamic elements.
+The current supported placeholders are `${rev}`, `${year}`, and `${month}`.
+You can include a long prefix such as `${year}.${month}-sg.tk-config-default2.1.4.5.${rev}` to create complex tag structures tailored to your project's needs.
+Example: `v${rev}`.
+This input is not required, and if not provided, the default format used will be `v${rev}`, which increments the revision number with each new tag.

 ### `version-file`

+Optional.
 The path to a JSON file containing custom values for 'year' and 'month'.
 If provided, these values will be used to replace placeholders in the tag format.
+If `version-file` is not provided, the action will default to using the current year and month for the placeholders.

 ### `release-candidate`